tslocke/hobocookbook/manual/lifecycles.markdown

 Following the pattern of all the action methods, you can pass a block in which you can customise the response by setting a flash message, rendering or redirecting. `do_creator_action` also takes a single option:

  - `:redirect` -- change where to redirect to on a successful submission.
 Pass a symbol to redirect to that action (show actions only) or an array of arguments which are passed to `object_url`.
+Passing a String or a Hash will pass your arguments straight to `redirect_to`.

 ### The 'do create' action